How do I know my child is going to be safe at Courageous?

 How do I register my child?

 For the Steps To Lead program we rely on a lottery to provide equal access to all families.
-The lottery will be open from March 1 – 15, 2017.
+The lottery will be open from February 1 – 15, 2023.
 Enter the lottery via a link that will be posted on our website when the lottery is open.
-Families will be notified April 1, 2017 if their child has received a spot in the program, or if they have been placed on the wait list.
-Families that have received a spot must confirm their registration by April 30.
+Families will be notified in early March, 2023 if their child has received a spot in the program, or if they have been placed on the wait list.
+Families that have received a spot must confirm their registration by March 30, 2023.
 As spots become available, families on the wait list will be notified.

 For Swim Sail Science, registration is limited to students from participating schools.
-To find out more about SSS registration, please contact Ashton at email@example.com.
+To find out more about SSS registration, please contact our Youth Program team at firstname.lastname@example.org.
 For more information, visit the How to Sign Up page.

 Which Step should my child register for?

 Current Courageous Sailing students receive a recommendation of which Step they should register at the end of each summer.
-Parents of current students who are unsure of which Step their child is eligible should contact our Education Director at firstname.lastname@example.org.
+Parents of current students who are unsure which Step their child is eligible for should contact our Youth Program team at email@example.com.

 Step 1: Sailing 101 (minimum age 8)